Vegan Chocolate Strawberries

 - Pink food gel added to melted white chocolate (I use PME food gel)

-Break the chocolate up into small pieces (keep a few squares aside to drizzle at the end if desired) and place into a heat-proof bowl.
+Break the chocolate up into small pieces, place them into a heat-proof bowl and melt.

-Repeat until all of your strawberries are used up then place them in the fridge for 30 minutes to set.
+Repeat until all of the strawberries are used up then place them in the fridge for 1 hour to set.

 - Store in the fridge for up to 3 days.